ula-aca/ula-aca-plugins/packages/credential-definition/README.md

 # Universal Ledger Agent - Aries Cloudagent Credential Definition Plugin

 This package handles everything that has to do with credential definitions in Hyperledger Aries.
-It has classes to perform credential definition related actions.
+It allows to create and retrieve credential definitions from the ledger connected to the Aries Cloudagent.

 ## Usage